centreon/centreon-documentation/versioned_docs/version-23.04/alerts-notifications/resources-status.md

 Use the **Filter options** next to the search bar to:

 - Save your current search as a new filter
-- Save the current filter so that it is updated using the criteria currently applied
+- update the current filter using the criteria currently applied

 Once a filter is saved, it can be reused from the Filter dropdown list,